goodest-goodlab/UM-CoV-Seq/TJT_pipeline_README.md

 3. Make use of the conda tools within `snakemake`?
 In theory, could set things up so that this whole pipeline has only 2 user-managed dependencies (`snakemake` and `conda` or `mamba`). `snakemkae` would handle the rest of the installing through `conda` environments.
 4. Allow more flexibility in input file names? .fasta/.fa/.fastq/.fq, .gz or not?
 Right now, just works on files with `.fastq.gz` as their extension.
 5. Mark all intermediate files as temp in snakemake, to save disk space?
 Not that useful now, maybe once it is finalized?
-6. Improve Nextclade run?
+6. Improve Nextclade?
 Edit default for QC, use our own .gff (which didn't work initially), etc.
+7. Improve the readgroup function? pull the first line of the FASTA and parse it to get a little more info, instead of the pretty simple stuff I'm doing currently.
+8. Add a rule to plot the DAG?